Hallucinogens & Psychedelics

 Salvia Divinorum

-A psychoactive plant that can cause hallucinations and visions, Salvia Divinorum is currently legal in the US.
+A psychoactive plant that can cause hallucinations and visions, Salvia Divinorum is currently legal in some places in the US.
 Most people claim it produces a sensation of flying and a dissociation of time, as well as dizziness, lack of coordination, and nausea.

 Ketamine